Corps de Ballet

 Amir Yogev was born and raised in Kibbutz Tzuba, Israel, where he began his dance training.
 In 2003, he moved to New York City to study at The School of American Ballet.
 He supplemented his training with summer programs on scholarship at Joffrey Ballet School, Central Pennsylvania Youth Ballet, and San Francisco Ballet School.

-In 2006, Mr. Yogev joined the Miami City Ballet.
+In 2006, Mr. Yogev joined Miami City Ballet.
 He performed in several works by George Balanchine including Square Dance, La Valse, Jewels, Bourrée Fantasque, Swan Lake, Symphony in C, and George Balanchine’s The Nutcracker™.
-Mr. Yogev also performed in Paul Taylor’s Mercuric Tidings and originated a role in Twyla Tharp’s NIGHTSPOT, which was commissioned for Miami City Ballet.
+Mr. Yogev also performed in Paul Taylor’s Mercuric Tidings and originated a role in Twyla Tharp’s NIGHTSPOT, which was commissioned by Miami City Ballet.